-For example: Businesses that only sell services, and do not need to pay cash for inventory need a lower level of working capital.
-Businesses that take a substantial amount of time to make of sell a product will need a higher level of working capital.
+Businesses that only sell services, and do not need to pay cash for inventory need a lower level of working capital.
+Businesses that take a substantial amount of time to make or sell a product will need a higher level of working capital.

 It is important you work out the right level of working capital you will need.
 If the working capital is too:

-(NOTE: You will need figures from your most recent balance sheet)
+Refer to balance sheet information before you get started, because you will need figures from your most recent balance sheet.

 working capital ($ value) = current assets - current liabilities